Table of Contents

 Talking about how you’ve used these resources or discussing an interesting recent development in the financial world can also help you make connections with the interviewer if you use them when responding to common interview questions.

-According to the Office for National Statistics (ONS), financial professionals in the UK earn an average annual salary of £22,544.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), financial professionals in the UK earn an average annual salary of £22,544.

 Additionally, there are similar pay levels for both men and women in this type of role.